kimlarocca/vuesiwyg/README.md

 **value:** the default value for the wysiwyg (optional)

 ## dependencies
 None!
-The demo uses font awesome for the buttons, but feel free to substitute your own icon font.
+The demo uses font awesome free for the buttons, but feel free to substitute your own icon font.